 - Phase 2 Authentication - choose MSCHAPV2

-- Identity - enter your Swarthmore user name
+- Identity - enter your Swarthmore user name (for eduroam enter your full swarthmore email address)

 - Password - enter your Swarthmore password